Elession/pwn-challenges/Challenges/libraryc/README.md

 So why is that?

-#### Number 1 common issue of any Pwn challenges: Stack alignment
+### Number 1 common issue of any Pwn challenges: Stack alignment

 https://systemoverlord.com/2017/03/19/got-and-plt-for-pwning.html

 Essentially, before a `call` function is done, RSP has to be 16-bytes aligned.
 Otherwise, it will cause errors to occur.

 There are 2 ways to solve this:
-1. Ensure you pad the rest of your payload to 16 bytes
+1. Ensure you pad the rest of your payload to fit 16 bytes alignment
-2. add a `ret` address before system is called
+2. add a `ret` address before system is called (`ret` will help to reset the stack alignment)

-In this case i have done number 2.
+In this case I have done number 2 (and is probably the most used).

 #### Final solution
 ```py